Daniel-Mietchen/ideas/communities/events.md

 # About

-This file hosts information regarding events that I plan to engage with in some way throughout 2025 and possibly beyond.
+This file hosts information regarding events that I plan to engage with in some way throughout 2025 and beyond.

 # Mode of participation